 So, here are some of my techniques I’ve used to book projects for my company:

 Buoyed by last week’s response to my blog on website developers in Nepal, I am further motivated to continue writing and share my experience working in the web industry.
-And in this blog I want to share my experience in attracting clients for website design & software development businesses.
+And in this blog, I want to share my experience in attracting clients for website design & software development businesses.

 One reason why I wanted to be an IT entrepreneur was that I saw that businesses & organizations needed help with crisp solutions.
 I, therefore, made it an objective in my life that I am going to help other businesses attract new clients and audiences.
-And not just that, also help them attract higher quality of clientele and audiences.
+And not just that, also help them attract a higher quality of clientele and audiences.
 That’s why we here at SoftNEP - one of the reliable IT company in Nepal take such care in building beautiful online destinations and high performing digital experiences.

 So to begin with the very first thing you as a marketer would want to do is identify the need in the market and then provide a solution(s).
 That way you will not be push-selling your products or services but instead trying to help businesses.